EdexcelBiologyExam Board Revision

 Exam Questions

-Describe and explain the factors affecting enzyme activity.
+Describe and explain the effect of temperature on enzyme activity.
 [6 marks]

-Explain how enzyme specificity is achieved.
+Explain how pH affects enzyme activity.
 [4 marks]

-What is meant by enzyme denaturation?
+What is meant by enzyme specificity?
 [2 marks]

 Practice Quiz